smart-village-solutions/smart-village-app-humhub-ext/README.md

-# Smart Village App: HumHub extension
+# Smart Village App - HumHub extension

 This is the place for a new module to extend functionalities of https://github.com/humhub.
 We need to enrich the platform with features.
 [Issues](https://github.com/ikuseiGmbH/smart-village-app-humhub-ext/issues) are used for several tasks, tagged by modules or core.